 When an enabled port is disabled, if the transport layer supports logins by other ports, then all logged-in ports shall be implicitly logged out.
 All tasks received via the disabled port shall be implicitly aborted.
-If the command disabling a port is received through the port being disabled, then the device server may return status before disabling the port.
+If the command disabling a port is received through the port being disabled, then the device server shall return status before disabling the port.

-When a disabled port is enabled, the device servers it supports shall report UNIT ATTENTION / POWER ON, RESET, OR BUS DEVICE RESET OCCURRED in response to the first command from each initiator communicating through that port.
+When a port is disabled and then re-enabled, the device servers it supports shall report UNIT ATTENTION / I\T NEXUS LOSS OCCURRED in response to the first command from each initiator communicating through that port.